Safeguarding Policy and Procedure

 8. Training

-All staff working with children, young people and vulnerable adults will:
+All staff working with children, young people and adults at risk will:

 9. Code of Conduct